Foodborne GI Illnesses

 There are many different disease-causing microbes, or pathogens, that can contaminate food, so there are many different foodborne infections.
-Poisonous chemicals or other harmful substances can also cause foodborne disease if they are present in food.
+Poisonous chemicals or other harmful substances can also cause foodborne diseases if they are present in food.
 More than 250 different foodborne diseases have been described.
-Most of these diseases are infectious, caused by a variety of bacteria, viruses and parasites that can be foodborne.
-The Centers for Disease Control and Prevention estimate that 1 in 6 Americans gets sick by consuming contaminated foods or beverages.
+Most of these diseases are infections, caused by a variety of bacteria, viruses, and parasites that can be foodborne.
+The Centers for Disease Control and Prevention estimate that 1 in 6 Americans gets sick by consuming contaminated foods or beverages every year!

-Foods that are most associated with foodborne illness include:
+Foods that are most often associated with foodborne illness include:

 Raw foods of animal origin, such as raw meat, poultry and seafood.
 Foodborne illness can occur raw meat, poultry or seafood is not thawed, prepared, cooked and stored properly.